 That's why most owners look at total tax across the company and the director together, rather than one tax in isolation.
 For more quick answers, see our FAQ.

 For the official rules and current rates, HMRC's guidance on Corporation Tax rates is the authoritative source.
+For how directors then extract that profit, see our guide on how to pay yourself from a limited company.

 Talk to a Zmartly accountant